 - Make sure your whole meal fits on one plate.
 Don’t make huge portions.

-- Drink at least six to eight glasses of water, juice or milk every day.
-And take your prenatal vitamin every day.
-This is a vitamin made just for pregnant women.
+- Take your prenatal vitamin each day.
+This is a multivitamin made just for pregnant women.

 Last reviewed June 2014